-The replica then appends the request to its log at the next available index $k$, and computes $H(k)$ by hashing the request and $H(k-1)$.
-Then it replies to the client with a $\signed{\texttt{SPEC-REPLY}, i, c, s_c, k, H(k), \mathit{res}}{r}$ message.
-Once the client has gathered $(n - p)$ consistent (i.e., equal in all fields except replica ID) \texttt{SPEC-REPLY}, it can deliver \emph{res} to the underlying application.
+The replica then appends the request to its log at the next available index $k$, and computes $H(k)$ by hashing the message $m_c$ and the previous log entry's digest $H(k-1)$.
+Then it replies to the client with a $\signed{\texttt{SPEC-REPLY}, i, c, s_c, k, H(k), \mathit{res}} {r}$ message.
+Once the client has gathered $(n - p)$ consistent (i.e., equal in all fields except replica ID) \texttt{SPEC-REPLY} messages, it can deliver \emph{res} to the underlying application.